-Take the Train Back and Fort in the Wizarding World of Harry Potter
+Take the Train Back and Forth in the Wizarding World of Harry Potter

-Before you get back to Kings Cross, stop and chat with the knight bus driver.
+Before you get back to Kings Cross Station, stop and chat with the Knight Bus Driver.
 He is hilarious and you can get your photo taken with him if you want.
-Step inside the red telephone booth and listen to a message from the ministry of magic and then head back to the Hogwarts express.
+Step inside the red telephone booth and listen to a message from the ministry of magic.
+And and then head back to the Hogwarts express.
 We actually found the bus driver and the telephone booth to be less crowded later in the day but you can do this either time.

 Be sure to pay attention when getting on to platform 9 3/4 on your way back to the train, the visual effects are amazing and are something you won’t want to miss!

 Once you get back to Hogsmeade, be sure to stop at Honeydukes to get your fill of chocolate frogs and pumpkin pasties.
-You can also perform spells throughout Hogsmeade, grab some food at Three Broomsticks, drink all the butter beer you can.
-Be sure to check out the performances from students from Durmstrang and Beauxbatons Academy as well as the Frog Choir.
+You can also perform spells throughout Hogsmeade.
+Or grab some food at Three Broomsticks and drink all the butter beer you can.
+Be sure to check out the performances from students from Durmstrang and Beauxbatons Academy.
+Stop and listen to the Frog Choir.
 And before you leave you can even send a postcard via Owl Post.

-Dragon Challenge and Flight of the Hippogriff are the other two rides in this area and we never noticed the lines very long for these at all.
+You can find both Dragon Challenge and Flight of the Hippogriff in this area.
+And we never noticed the lines very long for these at all.
 So they are perfect to add into your day after you have finished your higher priority rides.

 Single Rider Line at Wizarding World of Harry Potter

-We didn’t take advantage of this since it was just the two of us and we wanted to ride together.
-After talking to a lot of other people though, if you’re party is ok with riding as singles, you can save a lot of time by using the single rider line, if you’re traveling with a group of people where this makes sense.
+We didn’t take advantage of the single rider lines here, but you can save a lot of time by using the single rider line, if you’re traveling with a group of people where this makes sense.
 I recommend at least going through the regular queue once at both Forbidden Journey and Gringott’s though because they are both extremely impressive.